 - When you can, try to buy fashion items made from a high percentage of recycled materials, if not 100%.
-Also try to buy ‘sustainable’ materials such as sustainable cotton which is made using less water, energy and is free from chemicals.
+In addition, consider buying ‘sustainable’ materials such as sustainable cotton which uses less water, energy and is free from chemicals.

-- If you no longer want an item of clothing, instead of chucking it, you could pass it on to someone who would still wear it.
-Charity shops are ideal for this because you also know a cause is benefiting from your old clothes.
-Selling platforms such as eBay and Depop can be used to match old clothes with a new owner directly.
-And finally, if you’re feeling creative then pick up a needle and thread and try reworking your unwanted garments into something new!
+- If you no longer want an item of clothing, instead of chucking it, you could sell it on to someone who will.
+Selling platforms such as Hurr, Depop, Etsy, Vinted and many others are being increasingly used to match old clothes with a new owner directly.

 High street sustainability